White House On Cyber Insecurity: ‘It Is A Fact That Russia Interfered In Our Democratic Election’

 Journalist Glenn Greenwald appeared on a segment of the Fox News show Tucker Carlson Tonight recently to dialog on the White House and its cyber insecurities.
 Greenwald is portrayed in NY Magazine as being a tad dubious of the developing news.
 Instead, according to the article, the journalist believes that “Democrats ginned up hostility to Russia” for entirely political purposes.

-What?
 Greenwald told host Carlson that the Russian threat was “an election-year political” tale made up by the Dems.
 Greenwald recalled the 2012 presidential election year when Mitt Romney went against Barack Obama on the issue of Russia being a threat.
 Obama mocked Romney, the journalist recalled for viewers.

 “One of the really interesting things is, in 2012, when Mitt Romney ran against Barack Obama, the Democrats mocked Romney mercilessly for depicting Russia as the number one geopolitical threat ….”